press-any-key-tech/tcp-dummy-services/README.md

 poetry env info -p
 ```

-Set in visual studio code the default interpreter to the virtual environment created by poetry.(SHIT+CTRL+P Select interpreter)
+Set in visual studio code the default interpreter to the virtual environment created by poetry.(SHIFT+CTRL+P/SHIFT+COMMAND+P, Select interpreter)

+Then use the Launch option from Visual Studio Code

+## Tests

+### Debug From VS Code

 Launch "Pytest launch" from the run/debug tab.